Is Cancer Inherited?

-Genetic testing is a relatively new development and is not recommended for everyone.
-Generally, its use is limited to families with certain types of cancers who meet specific criteria, are diagnosed, or are susceptible to inherited cancer syndrome.
+Genetic testing is not recommended for everyone.
+Generally, it is limited to individuals and families with certain cancer types or who meet other specific criteria.
+The best person in a family to initially pursue genetic testing is someone who has previously been diagnosed with cancer.
 Genetic testing for cancer is very complicated and raises many questions.
-Many factors need to be considered by the doctor, the genetic specialist, and the person interested in testing.
-Therefore, genetic consultation and risk assessment is recommended before considering genetic testing.
+Many factors need to be considered by the doctor, the genetic specialist and the person interested in testing.
+Therefore, genetic consultation and risk assessment are recommended first.

-What does it cost and is it covered by health insurance?
+What does it cost?
+Is it covered by health insurance?

-The cost of genetic counseling depends upon the extent and complexity of the consult.
-Initial and comprehensive genetic consults range from about $250-$450, whereas follow-up or limited consults are less.
-Most insurance plans cover this cost; however, it is your responsibility to contact member services at your insurance company to find out what is covered.
+The cost of genetic counseling depends upon the extent and complexity of the consultation.
+Initial and comprehensive genetic consults range from about $250 to $450.
+Most insurance plans cover this cost, but you should contact your insurance company to learn exatly what is covered.